Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 No

-A British full-service airline flying to destinations scattered around the globe, Virgin Atlantic doesn’t permit pets to fly in the cabin or as checked baggage, but does transport pets as cargo, with bookings through Virgin Atlantic Cargo.
+A British full-service airline flying to destinations scattered around the globe, Virgin Atlantic doesn’t permit pets to fly in the cabin or as checked baggage.
 Only assistance animals are permitted to travel in the cabin.

 Click here and here for their full pet policy.